ztombol/varrick/README.md

 To also list variables of escaped references, add `--escape`.

-If you added escaped references or slashes you can also check if your escaping is correct.
+If you added escaped references or backslashes you can also check if your escaping is correct.

 ```